fastify/fastify/docs/Plugins-Guide.md

 Perfect, now you know (almost) all the tools that you can use to extend Fastify.
 But probably there is something you noted when trying out your code.
 How can you distribute your code?

-The easy way, is to distribute an utility and tell to your users to decorate their Fastify instance with you function.
-But what happen if your utility has an asynchronous bootstrapping?
-A database connection for example.
+The preferred way to distribute an utility is to wrap all your code inside a `register`, in this way your plugin can support an asynchronous bootstrap *(since `decorate` is a synchronous api)*, in the case of a database connection for example.
-`decorate` is a synchronous api, so it cannot solve this kind of issue.
-You already know what your are going to read, I'm pretty sure about that.

-Exactly, `register`!!

 *Wait, what?
 Don't you told me that `register` creates and encapsulation and what I create inside there will not be available outside?*
 Yes, I told that.
 But what I didn't told you, is that you can tell to Fastify to avoid this behavior, with the [`fastify-plugin`](https://github.com/fastify/fastify-plugin) module.